To stealth or not to stealth: Thermodynamics of stealth black holes: Thermodynamic Analysis

 which is essentially a Horndeski theory with $G_4(X) = \zeta + \beta X$, and as a result, the action can be expressed as \cite{Kobayashi:2011nu}

 The above theories have as a solution the Schwarzschild black hole, with,

 in (\ref{sol1}), with a non-trivial, linearly time-dependent scalar field: $\phi = qt + \psi(r)$, where $q$ is an independent integration constant related to the shift symmetry of the theory.
 However, in this case, the resulting kinetic term is constant, $X \equiv - (\partial \phi)^2 / 2 = q^2 / 2$, unlike the previous case.
+Let us discuss explicitly the fact that the energy momentum tensor arising when varying with respect to the metric indeed vanishes, using the theory (\ref{stealthbabi}).
+Utilizing the metric (\ref{adm}) we can obtain the components of the energy-momentum tensor as:

+The non-diagonal component arises due to the linear-time-dependent scalar field.
+Substituting the metric (\ref{schwa}), alongside $N=1$ we can see that the non-diagonal component vanishes, while the other equations will yield a relation for $X$, when we set them equal to $0$.
+Remember that the Einstein tensor vanishes by definition for the Schwarzschild black hole.
+From $T^{\theta\theta}=0$ we obtain $X'=0$, while from $T^{rr}=0$ we obtain

-The specific form of $\psi(r)$ is irrelevant to the following arguments, so we refer to \cite{Babichev:2013cya, Kobayashi:2014eva} for further details.
+which satisfies the $T^{\tau\tau}=0$ condition.
+Hence this is a stealth solution, as defined by the system ({\ref{stealthcondition}), when $\Lambda=0$.} The specific form of $\psi(r)$ is irrelevant to the following arguments, so we refer to \cite{Babichev:2013cya, Kobayashi:2014eva} for further details.

 Here, we will not present the detailed calculations, as the procedure is similar to the previous case, where we nullify the reduced Hamiltonian, and consequently, the Euclidean action is determined by the boundary term.
 We are now in a position to calculate the variation of the boundary term to establish a well-defined variational procedure, $\delta \mathcal{I}_E = 0$.
 The free parameters allowed in the variation are the mass $M$ and the scalar charge $q$.
-In \cite{Minamitsuji:2023nvh}, the authors stated that the parameter "$q$ is not the integration constant but the constant appearing in the ansatz of the scalar field compatible with the shift symmetry..."; however, by introducing an auxiliary function $\chi(t)$ for the time dependence of the scalar field, as we did in the previous case and as shown in \cite{Bakopoulos:2024ogt}, one can derive a first-order differential equation for $\chi(t)$ from the requirement of spacetime staticity, resulting in a linearly dependent scalar field.
+In \cite{Minamitsuji:2023nvh}, the authors stated that the parameter "$q$ is not the integration constant but the constant appearing in the ansatz of the scalar field compatible with the shift symmetry..."; however, by introducing an auxiliary function $\chi(t)$ for the time dependence of the scalar field, as we did in the previous case and as shown in \cite{Bakopoulos:2023sdm, Bakopoulos:2024ogt}, one can derive a first-order differential equation for $\chi(t)$ from the requirement of spacetime staticity, resulting in a linearly dependent scalar field.
 Thus, $q$ is indeed an integration constant allowed in the variations.
 Of course, one must impose the constraint $\chi''(t) = 0$, which is necessary to ensure a finite action and a static black hole spacetime \cite{Babichev:2013cya}.
 Starting from the theory (\ref{stealthbabi}), to compute the field equations, we ignored the following boundary contributions:

 Notice that the first term contains the variation of the kinetic energy of the scalar field, while the second term includes an additional contribution arising from the scalar field.
 These contributions would be absent if we were dealing with the Schwarzschild black hole in the context of general relativity.
 Splitting the variation of the boundary term into two parts, one at infinity and one at the event horizon $\delta \mathcal{B} = \delta \mathcal{B}(\infty) + \delta \mathcal{B}(r_h)$, we have the following expression at infinity: